 Drown out the world and tune into deep relaxation with the Wave Sleep Therapy Sound Machine.
 With all the essential features and an easy-to-use interface, this model is our top pick for a white noise machine.

-As for the quality of white noise produced by this machine, opinions are mostly favorable–though a few people complain of it lacking bass or mid-tone, and a few others said they noticed a distracting loop in the audio playback.
+As for the quality of white noise produced by this machine, opinions are mostly favorable–though a few people complain of it lacking bass or mid-tones, and a few others noticed a distracting loop in the audio playback.
 It will largely depend on how keen your ear is to repetition, since many other users of this device are impressed by the lack of repetition in the noises.

 Aside from fulfilling its most basic function as a white noise machine, people appreciate that the Wave Sleep Therapy Sound Machine also has a USB port to charge your phone.
-This model from Pure Enrichment is a good value at about $30 and is both reliable and easy to use.
+This model from Pure Enrichment is a good value, and it's both reliable and easy to use.

 Let this high-end white noise machine pay for itself by playing all night long, or choose to set a sleep timer of 30, 60, 90, or 120 minutes.
 When the timer runs out, users appreciate that it gradually reduces sound volume before shutting off completely.

 People that have tried the Sound+Sleep High Fidelity White Noise machine report sleeping better and waking up more refreshed than they have in years.
 While a few customers reported software issues that caused certain sound stories to lose complexity or become static-filled, a hard reset or new memory card (courtesy of the manufacturer) seemed to solve the problem.
 If you must have all the options in a white noise machine, it’s tough to beat the high-quality audio and features of the Sound+Sleep High Fidelity White Noise Machine.

 Price at time of purchase: $100